Last Night I Dreamt That Somebody Loved Me: Artwork and matrix message

-Morrissey initially sought to etch "Eaten by Vince Eager on the vinyl single, but changed his mind after being warned of potential blowback.
+Morrissey initially sought to etch "Eaten by Vince Eager" on the vinyl single, but changed his mind after being warned of potential blowback.

 Critical reception

 "Last Night I Dreamt That Somebody Loved Me" saw critical acclaim from its release.
 Reviewing Strangeways, Here We Come in 1987, the NME named it one of the two songs on the album amongst "Morrissey/Marr's greatest moments since the Fab Four's inception" (the other being "I Won't Share You"), writing, "it's as great as 'I Know It's Over'."
 Smash Hits wrote at the time, "If you fail to be moved by songs like 'Last Night I Dreamt That Somebody Loved Me', then you're missing out on a beautiful experience."

-Rolling Stone ranked the song as the 23th best Smiths song, stating, "Playing this song together, the Smiths all sound intimately in sync." while NME named it the band's 19th best.
+Rolling Stone ranked the song as the 23rd best Smiths song, stating, "Playing this song together, the Smiths all sound intimately in sync."
+NME named it the band's 19th best.
 Consequence ranked the song as the band's 18th best, noting that the song has "one of The Smiths' most explicitly hopeless choruses".

-Andre 3000 of OutKast told MTV in 2003, "I personally wish I would have written that Smiths song, 'Last Night I Dreamt That Somebody Loved Me.'
+André 3000 of OutKast told MTV in 2003, "I personally wish I would have written that Smiths song, 'Last Night I Dreamt That Somebody Loved Me.'
 Genius song."